TingtingSsl2/scRNA-seq/07_Srublet for doublet removal.md

 - Run python scripts from termnial.
 - Srublet output includes: on-screen printing results as mentioned in Srublet paper, two figures and two tables (one for doublet score, one binary file telling if a cell is doublet or not).

-## Srublet paper overview and algorithm:
+## Srublet paper overview and the algorithm:
 <p align="center">
   <img width="50%" height="50%" src="SrubletPaper.jpg">
 </p>